strblr/pegase/doc/docs/basic-concepts/Building-parsers.md

 ${jsRegExp}
 ```

 Matches the regex.
-It can either be a regex literal (same syntax as JS' `RegExp`), or an actual `RegExp` instance injected as tag argument.
+It can either be a regex literal (same syntax as JS' `RegExp`), or an actual `RegExp` instance injected as tag argument. *Named* capturing groups are transformed into Pegase captures.
+Read more in [Working with RegExp](https://ostrebler.github.io/pegase/advanced-concepts/Working-with-RegExp/).

 **Children**: The regex's capturing groups